habeckmatt/expense_tracker/README.md

 &nbsp;&nbsp;-JavaScript

 # Features
-Percentage of income calulator.
+Percentage of income calculator.
 It will update real-time with what percent of income your expenses are.

-# Code Exampe
+# Code Example
     var budgetController = (function() {

       var Expense = function(id, description, value) {